Taisunnn/riskthinking-data/README.md

 # Stockmarket Ingestion and Machine Learning (RiskThinkingAI)

-This is a pipeline that downloads stock market data from Kaggle, transforms the data, and trains a model on the transformed data.
+This Airflow pipeline automates the process of downloading data from Kaggle using the Kaggle API, performing data transformation with Pandas and Polars and training a machine learning model using scikit-learn (sklearn).
+It streamlines the end-to-end data workflow, ensuring efficient data processing and model training.
 ___
 # Getting Started